WHAT IS ARTHRITIS?

 SYMPTOMS AND TREATMENT

-Symptoms for each for of arthritis is slightly different, but generally patients experience pain, swelling, reduced range of motion and stiffness in joints that include the hips, knees, ankles, back, fingers, hands, shoulders, neck or wrist.
+Symptoms for each form of arthritis is slightly different, but generally, patients experience pain, swelling, reduced range of motion and stiffness in joints that include the hips, knees, ankles, back, fingers, hands, shoulders, neck or wrist.
 Pain can be intermittent or sharp and can occur while sitting for some forms of the disease.
 Difficulty walking and muscle weakness is also common.
 Some patients experience fatigue or malaise.
 According to the article Can apple cider vinegar help with arthritis? by MEDICAL NEWS TODAY, "many people believe that apple cider vinegar has anti-inflammatory properties, and some sources say that it can relieve the symptoms of arthritis".

 Dr. Kaur will work with you to discuss a treatment plan that suits your needs as the type, severity and impact of arthritis varies from patient to patient.
 Your individualized plan may consist of prescription or over-the-counter pain medications, supplements, exercise and other techniques for pain management, including injections in the affected joints.
 You may be referred to a specialist like a rheumatologist to review new medications called biosimilars, which can treat these autoimmune disorders.
 For severe cases, joint replacement may be recommended.